MattA9K/MSDOS-for-iOS/README.md

 Hopefully, anyone with access to an iMac can use this Xcode project to have a fully fledged x86 emulator on their iOS device without too much trouble.

 # MSDOS for iOS 10 - iOS 12
-Updated app build settings to support iOS 10 or later.
+Updated app build settings to support iOS 8, 9, 10, 11 and 12.
 Initially this source code was built to run on older iOS 5 architectures, so hopefully this might run a whole lot faster on the latest hardware.

 ## Getting Started